+As shown in Figure~\ref{fig:sub-pop}, HEIST effectively identifies such microenvironment-specific subpopulations, which existing foundation models fail to capture.
+Figure \ref{fig:comparisions-embeddings} does the same analysis on scGPT-spatial and CellPLM showing that these methods fail to address the microenvironment separation.

 \textbf{Cell clustering.} Table~\ref{tab:cell-clust} reports normalized mutual information (NMI) scores for the cell clustering task across multiple organs and datasets.
-HEIST achieves the highest or comparable NMI scores in most settings, demonstrating its ability to capture meaningful cellular subpopulations informed by both spatial and regulatory contexts.
+HEIST achieves the highest or comparable NMI scores in most settings, demonstrating its ability to capture meaningful cellular subpopulations informed by both spatial and co-expression.
 Notably, HEIST shows substantial improvement on datasets with complex tissue structures, such as UPMC and DFCI, where modeling spatial microenvironments is critical.
 While some models achieve competitive performance in simpler settings, they fail to generalize as effectively across technologies due to missing genes in their gene set.

-\textbf{Runtime comparison.} Table~\ref{tab:runtime} compares the runtime efficiency of HEIST with existing foundation models for generating embeddings from a tissue sample with 19,826 cells.
-HEIST achieves substantial speed improvements, being \textbf{8× faster} than \textsc{scGPT} and \textbf{48× faster} than \textsc{scFoundation}, while providing both cell and gene embeddings.
-Although CellPLM is faster, it does not compute gene representations, making it less suitable for tasks requiring joint cell and gene analysis.
+\textbf{Runtime comparison.} Table~\ref{tab:runtime_complexity} compares the runtime efficiency of HEIST with existing foundation models for generating embeddings from a tissue sample with 19,826 cells.
+HEIST achieves substantial speed improvements, being \textbf{8× faster} than \textsc{scGPT} and \textbf{48× faster} than \textsc{scFoundation}, while providing both cell and gene embeddings. {We also present show the coputational complexity analysis of existing models.
+We note that HEIST is linear in gene edges and gene count, one HEISTLayer is faster than one scGPT-spatial and scFoundation layer, however it is slower than CellPLM.
+Although CellPLM is faster, it does not compute gene representations, making it less suitable for tasks requiring joint cell and gene analysis.}

 \textbf{PE ablation.} Table~\ref{tab:pe-ablat} presents an ablation study comparing sinusoidal PE against traditional graph-based PEs—random walk and Laplacian—on clinical outcome prediction task.
 Sinusoidal PE consistently yields higher accuracy and lower variance, particularly excelling in recurrence prediction, highlighting its effectiveness in capturing spatial patterns relevant to clinical signals.